 Tips on Stay Healthy and Cool in Summer

-Eat more cooked food, less greasy, or fried foods, which is easier on the digestion system.
+Eat more cooked food, less greasy, or fried foods, which is easier on the digestive system.
 Many different food herbs can be utilized in a congee or soup form to clear heat and protect the health of stomach and intestines, for examples, Lu Dou (mung bean) congee, He Ye (lotus leaf) congee, Sheng Lu Gen (fresh reed rhizome) congee, Lu Dou pumpkin soup, or Lu Dou and Jin Yin Hua (honeysuckle flower) soup.

-Enjoy the abundant of summer fresh fruits and vegetables.
-Ensure the fruits and vegetables are well washed and appropriately stored, because the growth of the fugues and bacteria are also at the best in the summer.
+Enjoy the abundance of summer fresh fruits and vegetables.
+Ensure the fruits and vegetables are well washed and appropriately stored because the growth of the fugues and bacteria are also at the best in the summer.
 Fresh fruits and vegetables not only help us to cool down, but also replenish the body with the electrolytes, vitamins, and antioxidants.
 Watermelon is a perfect fruit for the summer to stay cool and hydrated.